 Please note: Students at all levels should expect to spend sufficient time in their laboratory to complete their research projects.
 There will be times when undergraduates will have to invest longer hours to complete their projects.
 However, they should do so while keeping their courses in mind - do not sacrifice your grades!

 The MARC-U*STAR program funds are considered a scholarship or stipend and are disbursed through the scholarship office.
 MARC-U*STAR will be inserted within your financial aid award - if you are getting loans, it will likely replace them, as well as some university scholarships.
 If you are at maximal financial aid (~$18K) and working off campus, you will need to assess whether MARC-U*STAR participation will cause financial hardship by replacing your financial aid as well as outside employment.
-When you are offered a position in MARC-U*STAR, please set up an appointment to visit with Mr. Christian Torres in the Financial Aid Office, to assess the program's impact on your finances.
+When you are offered a position in MARC-U*STAR, please set up an appointment to visit with the Financial Aid Office to assess the program's impact on your finances.